 Our work includes:

-- Litigation support in the longest running civil case in Australia’s history
+Litigation communications in the longest running civil case in Australia’s history

 We understand that:

-- The first duty is always to the court and a client’s obligations to the court.
-Any litigation support must always support the legal strategy and have input and approval from the external and internal legal teams.
+The first duty is always to the court and a client’s obligations to the court.
+Any litigation communications strategy must always support the legal strategy and have input and approval from the external and internal legal teams.

-- There are inherent, uncontrollable risks in litigation, and in an age when reputation management is critical, it is best practice to have a litigation communication support strategy to run alongside any legal strategy.
+There are inherent, uncontrollable risks in litigation, and in an age when reputation management is critical, it is best practice to have a litigation communication strategy to run alongside any legal strategy.

-- One of the key elements of any litigation support plan is always going to be media management.
+One of the key elements of any litigation communications plan is always going to be media management.

 Our approach is:

-- A litigation support strategy is better than silence, which on its own often speaks volumes more than intended, and gives a counter party a very large opportunity to influence the discourse about you or your company.
+A litigation communications strategy is better than silence, which on its own often speaks volumes more than intended, and gives a counter party a very large opportunity to influence the discourse about you or your company.

 Our experience includes:

-- Litigation support in the longest running civil case in Australia’s history, involving a multi-billion dollar claim against a syndicate of 20 local and international banks.
+Litigation communications in the longest running civil case in Australia’s history, involving a multi-billion dollar claim against a syndicate of 20 local and international banks.

-- Ongoing advice and litigation support for a Fortune 500 multinational pharmaceutical company in one of the largest product liability class actions in Australian history.
+Ongoing advice and litigation communications for a Fortune 500 multinational pharmaceutical company in one of the largest product liability class actions in Australian history.
 The case ran for five months and included working with two law firms and the client’s in-house legal and communications teams.

-- Advice and litigation support for a matter brought by the ACCC against a NYSE-listed pharmaceutical company for misusing substantial market power and engaging in exclusive dealing.
+Advice and litigation communications for a matter brought by the ACCC against a NYSE-listed pharmaceutical company for misusing substantial market power and engaging in exclusive dealing.
 Our advice and work extended from the commencement of litigation to finalisation of appeal and included all media engagement.

-- Litigation support for a FTSE 100 company sued by an Australian private equity firm in the Federal Court of Australia for breach of contract and other claims.
+Litigation communications for a FTSE 100 company sued by an Australian private equity firm in the Federal Court of Australia for breach of contract and other claims.
 The company was awarded judgment in its favour, thereby eschewing the $200 million claim.

-Media and litigation support, including significant social media management, for a multinational luxury cosmetics brand following the sale of fake product through one of Australia’s most respected retail chains.
+Media and litigation communications, including significant social media management, for a multinational luxury cosmetics brand following the sale of fake product through one of Australia’s most respected retail chains.

-- Litigation support and advice to a listed retailer for a matter where the regulator was opposing an acquisition critical to the future of the company, both at first instance and at appeal.
+Litigation communications strategy and advice to a listed retailer for a matter where the regulator was opposing an acquisition critical to the future of the company, both at first instance and at appeal.

-- Litigation support for a major listed media company involved in a contractual dispute over the employment of a new CEO.
+Litigation communications for a major listed media company involved in a contractual dispute over the employment of a new CEO.

-- Media and litigation support during coronial and mining warden inquiries into major mining disasters with multiple fatalities in Australia and in Papua New Guinea; and for Australia’s largest chemical explosion.
+Media and litigation communications during coronial and mining warden inquiries into major mining disasters with multiple fatalities in Australia and in Papua New Guinea; and for Australia’s largest chemical explosion.

-- Managing stakeholder relations and litigation support in a multi-billion dollar action against one of Australia’s leading financial institutions, whose market capitalisation at the time was less than the claim.
+Managing stakeholder relations and litigation communications in a multi-billion dollar action against one of Australia’s leading financial institutions, whose market capitalisation at the time was less than the claim.

-- Managing the communication response of a major resources company to the jailing of five executives in Indonesia for environmental crimes including coordinating government and embassy interaction across three countries, providing litigation communication support throughout the nine-month trial, upgrading and developing action plans to address community concerns, implementing media, NGO and international communication programs to raise the profile of the case.
+Managing the communication response of a major resources company to the jailing of five executives in Indonesia for environmental crimes including coordinating government and embassy interaction across three countries, providing litigation communications throughout the nine-month trial, upgrading and developing action plans to address community concerns, implementing media, NGO and international communication programs to raise the profile of the case.

-- Advice and litigation support on class action suits against large corporations in Australia, Indonesia and the US including some of the world’s largest pharmaceutical and healthcare companies.
+Advice and litigation communications on class action suits against large corporations in Australia, Indonesia and the US including some of the world’s largest pharmaceutical and healthcare companies.

-- Media and communications support, on behalf of an American corporation, for Australian families who lost family members due to violence against the company’s operations in Papua.
+Media and communications, on behalf of an American corporation, for Australian families who lost family members due to violence against the company’s operations in Papua.